rbowen/presentations/betterfm/slides.md

 * But Larry *started* by trying to develop a language for doing text-based parsing in elegant "do what I mean" ways.

+* That the reputation isn't necessarily true, or isn't any more true than any other language, doesn't break the feedback loop.

+* You can write Perl in any language

 ---

 ## Example: PHP